Activity and Adventure Holidays in Kenya with Exodus.

 We support a local school project in Aitong, South West Kenya, and help with their plans to improve standards at the school with new classrooms and equipment.
 For information, please click here

-To find out more about this fascinating country see our Country Guide to Kenya.
+To find out more about this fascinating country see our Kenya holiday guide.

 The Sunday Times - writes about the perfect safari in Kenya (12 October 2008).